smcclab/smc-course/_resources/02-tools.md

 ### OBS {#screen-recording-software}

-Recording videos of your computer screen (with audio) is a crucial part of this course, you'll be doing it every week.

 We use [OBS](https://obsproject.com) (free, macOS/Windows/Linux) to record your screen in this course.
-This is the absolute best way to record your screen and include audio.
-It works across all macOS, Windows, and Linux.

 Here's some helpful links for OBS:

 - [Record Your Computer Screen with OBS (Windows 11)](https://youtu.be/oCpRIH0k8NM)
 - [How to Record Screen With Desktop Audio on Mac Using OBS - macOS Ventura or Newer (2022)](https://youtu.be/WIpqoK6zYlQ)
 - [Set Up OBS to Record Computer Audio and Microphone - Ubuntu 20.04.3](https://youtu.be/ZfPS9XPZ2Vw)

+Make sure that you configure OBS to record video in 1920x1080 resolution and `.mkv` file format.

 It's a good idea to set up OBS and test a screen recording with computer audio before the course starts so that you know how to do it.